-We have observed that the poor eliminator pattern is often associated with adrenal burnout.
-The body simply does not have enough energy to remove the sequestered toxic metals or biounavaiable forms of the physiological minerals.
+Poor eliminator pattern is often associated with adrenal burnout and a very slow oxidation rate.
+It makes sense that when the vitality is low, the body simply does not have enough energy to remove hidden toxic metals or biounavaiable forms of the physiological minerals.

-In addition, every two very poor eliminator indicators equals one additional adrenal burnout pattern.
+In addition, every two VERY poor eliminator patterns equals one additional adrenal burnout pattern.

 POOR ELIMINATOR PATTERN AND SYMPATHETIC DOMINANCE

-The appearance of both poor eliminator and sympathetic dominance patterns together should not be a surprise, because it is known that people who overuse the sympathetic nervous system have more difficulty with the elimination of all types of toxins from the body.
+Often, a sympathetic dominance pattern is found along with poor eliminator patterns.
+The appearance of both poor eliminator and sympathetic dominance patterns together makes perfect sense because it is known that people who overuse the sympathetic nervous system have more difficulty with the elimination of all types of toxins from the body.

 This occurs because one action of the sympathetic nervous system is to shunt the blood away from the eliminative organs such as the liver and kidneys, and move it toward the muscles and brain to mount a fight-or-flight response.
 When this occurs chronically, as it does in a person with a sympathetic dominance pattern, the person’s ability to eliminate all types of toxins diminishes significantly.